 Music

-Music is an integral part of the life of St Augustine’s.
+Music is an integral part of the life of St Augustine’s and we are proud to have a strong musical tradition incorporating liturgical music and occasional concerts.

 With crucial support from the Friends of St Augustine, Henry Willis and Sons led a complete restoration of the organ in 2018, skilfully integrating a custom console, designed in the Gothic Revival style, into its new location in the Lady Chapel.